gypsydave5/todo-mvp/README.md

 There is an acceptance test which asserts on the HTML and the API of the application.
 See the [Readme][acceptanceReadme] for details.

+## Contributing

+Please see the [CONTRIBUTING.md][contributing] documentation for details about how you can help.

 ## Prior Art

 This started with an [angry blog post on Dev.To][rant].